 ‘Coaching has great potential in the world of mental health.’

-Supporting employees to manage change, isolation and anxiety has never been more important than now.
+Supporting employees through change, isolation and anxiety has never been more important than now.
 Throw having a baby into the mix and it’s easy to see why it is even more crucial now to help new parents in the workplace manage the transition of professional to parent during particularly challenging times.